Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 I expected the relational database to be much slower.
 I didn't expect the Neo4J to have almost linear running time when data grows logarithmically.

+For this kinds of types of queries Neo4J is the perfecter database because of it's performance and intuitive Graphical Display of the result set.
+The query are also shorter and more understandable.

+Neo4J

+- Significantly Better performance
+- More intuitive.

+... for queries like this.

 __________________